 MAPS for Kids funded improvements to every public school serving students from Oklahoma City, including 70 new or renovated school buildings.
 Of the $700 million raised by the program, about $470 million was used for construction projects, $52 million for technology projects, $9 million for bus fleet replacement and $153 million for projects in 23 suburban districts serving OKC students.

 MAPS 3 is still in the construction phase, with some projects already finished.
 It raised about $805 million, well above the anticipated $777 million because of Oklahoma City’s strong economy.
-Its projects are Scissortail Park, RIVERSPORT Rapids and other Oklahoma River improvements, the Bennett Event Center at State Fair Park, the OKC Streetcar, Senior Health & Wellness Centers, the new Convention Center, trails and sidewalks.
+Its projects are Scissortail Park, RIVERSPORT Rapids and other Oklahoma River improvements, the Bennett Event Center at State Fair Park, the OKC Streetcar, Senior Health & Wellness Centers, the new Oklahoma City Convention Center, trails and sidewalks.
 The MAPS 3 use tax is used to replace equipment for the Police and Fire departments.

 MAPS 3 sales tax collections ended Dec.
 31, 2017.
 The temporary penny sales tax for Better Streets, Safer City took effect Jan.
 1, 2018, and ends March 31, 2020.

-The proposed MAPS 4 program includes 16 projects:
+MAPS 4 includes 16 projects: